lfit/itpol/developer-security-hygiene.md

 This document is aimed at developers working on free software projects.
 It covers the following topics:

-1. Basic introduction to PGP and Git
+1. PGP key best practices
-2. PGP key best practices
+2. Basic introduction to PGP and Git
-3. Basic workstation security
+3. Basic workstation security best practices

 We use the term "Free" as in "Freedom," but this guide can also be used for developing non-free or source-available ("Open Source") software.
 If you write